NicolassHernandez/DFWFS/README.md

 ```

 # Train
-In functions/utils there is a function called *select_routine* that contain the training scheme employed.
+In functions/utils there is a function called *select_routine* that contains the training scheme employed.
 There is a bunch of variables to vary but only three are modified
   to obtain the different models: *nH*, *al*, and *init*. *nH* is the number of sides of the prism, where negative values yields zernike wavefront sensor and the special case *nH=-10* is ragazzoni. *al* is the variable that controls the phase amplitude; in the case of prism is the alpha value while for zwfs is the constant shift.
 To initialize the preconditioner with a given form, use *init* with negative value at the second position: *init=['constant',-4]* to initialize as pyramid.

 Then, execute the following command: